These are the biggest yachts in the world with a combined length of 20,343 feet.

 Owned by the Jamaican billionaire Michael Lee-Chin, the yacht can be chartered for approximately $2,720,000 per week, when available.

-Navtilvs is a motor yacht measuring a length of 115.7 metres.
-She was built by Hellenic Shipyards in Greece back in 1973 making her one of the oldest yachts in this list.
+She was built by Hellenic Shipyards in Greece back in 1973 making her one of the oldest yachts on this list.

 She has a beam of 14.4 metres, a draft of 4.29 metres and a whopping volume of 3,156 GT.